 The instruments described above were used for various laboratory experiments in instrumental analytical chemistry and in organic chemistry laboratories at the State University of New York, College at Buffalo in 2001-2002.
-Brief lab instructions are presented in Supplemental Materials.^W
+The original spectra as well as short lab instructions are presented in Supplemental Materials.